LeonardMuia/LeonardMuia/README.md

 ##### NOW

-- ✨ Creating a Customer Review platform;
-- ✨ Shipping new features on Writing Hub.
+- ✨ Working at PSM Consult, building ERP and SAAS applications in Laravel;
-- ✨ Designing prototype for a startup in Pharmaceutical.
+- ✨ Building prototype for an African startup in Real Estate.

 ##### BIO